- Rail Trail

 Walhalla Goldfields Rail Trail

-5 reviews of “Outer Circle Rail Trail”
+4 reviews of “Outer Circle Rail Trail”

 It’s fully sealed, but has a few major road crossings.
-I love it as you ride through some of Melbourne’s most beautiful and expensive suburbs, and there plenty of cafe options along the way.
+I love it as you ride through some of Melbourne’s most beautiful and expensive suburbs, and there’s plenty of cafe options along the way.

-I rode this trail yesterday (7th April 2015) – and it is a gem of rail trail.
-Though the trail passes through some of Melbourne’s denser suburbs, you don’t realize it given the quality of the parkland along the trail.
+I rode this trail yesterday (7th April, 2015) – and it is a gem of a rail trail.
+Though the trail passes through some of Melbourne’s denser suburbs, you don’t realise it given the quality of the parkland along the trail.
 Highlights for me were the Urban Forest in Malvern and the deep cutting through Canterbury.
-The trail is completely sealed the entire way, and there are a lot of people enjoying the parks – so it’s definitely for a leisurely ride, and not for racing.
-I was planning to incorporate the ride with the Rosstown Heritage trail – but the change in the weather meant that wasn’t possible, and will have to wait for another day.
+The trail is bitumen or concrete the entire way, and there are a lot of people enjoying the parks – so it’s definitely for a leisurely ride, and not for racing.
+I was planning to incorporate the ride with the Rosstown Rail Trail – but a change in the weather meant that wasn’t possible, and will have to wait for another day.
 All in all a great rail trail.